 Companion planting is far from a new concept.
-In fact, for centuries gardeners have been fascinated with the concept of growing certain vegetables together for mutual benefit.
-Native Americans used some of these techniques long before Europeans ever arrived in North America.
+In fact, for centuries, gardeners have been fascinated with the idea of growing certain vegetables together for mutual benefit.
+Native Americans used some of these techniques long before Europeans arrived in North America.

 What is Companion Planting?

-If you aren’t familiar with companion planting, it’s a very practical way to increase your gardening efficiency.
-For almost everything you grow, there are vegetables (and other plants) that you can put alongside it to provide benefits and encourage healthier plants.
+If you aren’t familiar with companion planting, it’s a very practical way to increase gardening efficiency.
+For almost everything you grow, there are vegetables (and other plants) that you can put alongside it to benefit and encourage healthier plants.

 By growing certain vegetables together (and avoiding planting other “unfriendly” vegetables nearby), you can utilize the properties of companion plants to have healthier vegetation and receive higher yields (which is the goal, right?).

 It’s important to note that scientists and gardeners don’t fully understand all plant interactions, but they learn more about companion gardening every year.

 Related: For more ways to maximize your garden’s potential, checkout this guide to vertical vegetable gardening!